zarkone/ring-redis-session/README.md

 **¡Important!**

-As of version 3.0.0 (as maintained in the Clojusc org), the namespaces for `clj-redis-session` have changed!
+As of version 3.0.0 (as maintained in the Clojusc org), the namespace for `clj-redis-session` has changed!
 Whereas before the following was used:

 ```clj